dxsooo/docker-qt/README.md

 # docker-qt

-Docker file collection for building qt images based Ubuntu, in order to compile and deploy qt applications with docker.
+Docker file collection for building Qt images based Ubuntu, in order to compile and deploy Qt applications with docker.